1up-lab/OneupUploaderBundle/Resources/doc/custom_logic.md

 * `PostUploadEvent`: Will be dispatched after a file has been uploaded and moved.
 * `PostPersistEvent`: The same as `PostUploadEvent` but will only be dispatched if no `Orphanage` is used.

+> You'll find more information on this topic in the [Event documentation](events.md)

 To listen to one of these events you need to create an `EventListener`.

 ```php